EdgyEdgemond/changelog-gen/README.md

 Commits](https://www.conventionalcommits.org/en/v1.0.0/), as well as reading changes from a `release_notes` folder.

-By default supported types are currently `fix` and `feat`.
-Additional types can be configured to map to these initial types.
+By default supported sections are `feat`, `fix`, `docs` and `misc`.
+Additional types can be configured to map to these initial sections, custom sections can be added and mapped to types as well.

-By default the supported changelog sections are `feat` and `fix`, generating a changelog like below.
-The section headings can be configured, and new headers/types can be configured.
+See [Configuration](#Configuration) below for default sections and section mappings and how to customize them.

 ```md
 ## <version>